sirrodgepodge/morgan-body/README.md

     maxBodyLength: (default: 1000), caps the length of the console output of a single request/response to specified length,

-    prettify: (default: true), prettifies the JSON request/response body (may want to turn off for server logs) and adds new line after each log entry irrespective of logNewLine option,
+    prettify: (default: true), prettifies the JSON request/response body (may want to turn off for server logs),

-    logNewLine: (default: false), adds new line after each log entry. can enable new line prettify is false,
+    includeNewLine: (default: true), adds new line after each log entry (a common use case for making this `false` is if `prettify` is false).

     logReqDateTime: (default: true), setting to false disables logging request date + time,